Home » Symptoms » Cat Symptoms A-Z » Urine outside the Litter Box

 Basics and possible causes

-Cats are naturally clean animals that instinctively try to hide their excrement.
-When they deposit urine outside the litter box, this can be due to a variety of reasons.
-The most common medical causes include urinary tract infections, cystitis, or urinary stones, which can cause pain and discomfort and make it difficult for the cat to urinate in the litter box.
+Cats are naturally clean animals that instinctively try to hide their waste.
+If they urinate outside the litter box, it can be due to a wide range of reasons.
+Some of the most common medical causes include urinary tract infections, cystitis, or urinary stones, which can cause pain and discomfort and make it difficult for the cat to urinate in the litter box.

-It is important to understand that cats can also exhibit territorial marking through urination.
-This often occurs in unneutered animals or in households with multiple cats, where competitive behavior can occur.
-The urine is often deposited in small amounts on vertical surfaces.
+It’s important to understand that cats may also show territorial marking by urinating.
+This often happens in unneutered animals or in multi-cat households where competitive behavior can occur.
+In these cases, the urine is often deposited in small amounts on vertical surfaces.

-Another possible cause may be a misassociation or negative experience with the litter box, for example, if the cat was startled while using it.
-This can cause the cat to avoid the litter box to avoid unpleasant experiences.
+Another possible cause can be a misassociation or negative experience with the litter box, for example if the cat was startled while using it.
+This can lead the cat to avoid the litter box to prevent unpleasant experiences.

 Typical accompanying symptoms